 The DGI and Fing teams truly joined forces for the Fingbox project, acting more like partners than customer and consultant.
 Fing trusted us to make the right decisions and lead them through the process of developing a physical product, since they are a software company and unaccustomed to creating physical products.
 As engineering requirements forced changes to the design of the product, we adapted the design.
 We also negotiated on Fing’s behalf between lighting designers and suppliers to achieve the desired results for the Fingbox.

 The resulting product boasts a simple design and an innovative lighting design that communicates with its users in an intuitive way.
-The Fingbox is now on the market, and has already been shipped to its early backers who raised 1,744% of the Indiegogo campaign’s funding target in record time.
+The Fingbox was introduced to the market at the annual Consumer Electronics Show (CES) in Las Vegas, and has already been shipped to its early backers who raised 1,744% of the Indiegogo campaign’s funding target in record time.
 It was also included in the prestigious ADI Design Index 2017, awarded by ADI, the Italian association for industrial design.